mgoold/linear_algebra_notes/linear_algebra_exercises/tasks_by_object_type/matrix_tasks.md

 * Suppose an m by n matrix has r pivots.
 The number of special solutions is: answer: n-r.
 * The null space contains only x = 0 when : answer: r = n.
 [Note that the matrix doesn't need to be square.]
 * The column space is all of Rm when: answer: r = m.
 [Again, note that the matrix doesn't need to be square.]

+## Example 20: Orthogonal Complements

+### Sources
+* ITLA, 5th Ed., p201

+### Problem Text & Solutions:
+* Suppose that S is a six-dimensional subspace of 9-dimensional space $R^9$ .
+      * What are the possible dimensions of subspaces orthogonal to S?
+         * Answer: If S is six-dimensional in R9, subspaces orthogonal to S can have dimensions 0, 1, 2, 3.
+Note: the key here is to consider what basis S would have to have.
+Since it's said to be six dimensions, it must really have 6 linearly independent columns out of 9.
+This leaves up to 3 dimensions that can be orthogonal complements of S -- special solutions for N(A) for example.
+      * What are the possible dimensions of the orthogonal complement $S^{\perp}$ of S?
+         * Answer: the orthogonal complement must have a dimension of 3.
+Note: by definition, an orthogonal complement contains every vector perpendicular to every vector in what it complements, so it has to have the full set of potential vectors in its basis.
+It is the "largest orthogonal subspace".
+      * What is the smallest size of a matrix A that has row space S?
+         * Answer: the question says that it is row space S, so in order to actually be 6 dimensional, it must have a basis of 6 rows, because the dimension is by definition the number of independent vectors in a basis. -- but a row space includes the whole row, and the potential size was up to 9 dimensions, so the matrix must be at least size 6 by 9.
+      * What is the smallest possible size of a matrix B that has nullspace $S^{\perp}$ ?
+         * Answer: referencing the previous question, S is the 6x9 sized matrix just discussed,  In order for a matrix to have an orthogonal complement of $S^{\perp}$, it would have to be the same size S.  Therefore, B must be at least the same size as A.

+## Example 21: Orthogonal Complements

+### Sources
+* ITLA, 5th Ed., p201

+### Problem Text:
+* Construct any 2x3 matrix of rank 1.
+Show the bases for each subspace.
+Which vectors are orthogonal?

+### Solutions

+Example matrix:

+$$
+\left[
+{\begin{matrix}{cc}
+1 & 2 & 3 \\
+2 & 4 & 6 \\
+\end{matrix}}
+\right]
+$$

+* C(A) : (1,2), dimension 1.
+* R(A) : (1,2,3), dimension 1.
+* N(A) : (-2,1,0),(-3,0,1), dimension 2.
+* N(AT) : (2,-1), dimension 1.

+* C(A) and N(A) are orthogonal, R(A) and N(AT) are orthogonal.

+## Example 21: Orthogonal Complements

+### Sources
+* ITLA, 5th Ed., p201

+### Problem Text:
+* Construct any 3,2 matrix of rank 2.
+Show the bases for each subspace.
+Which vectors are Z (zero vector)?

+### Solutions:

+Example matrix:

+$$
+\left[
+{\begin{matrix}{cc}
+1 & 2 \\
+2 & 5 \\
+3 & 6 \\
+\end{matrix}}
+\right]
+$$

+* C(A) : (1,2),(2,5) dimension 2.
+* R(A) : (1,2,3), (2,5,6), dimension 2.
+* N(A) : empty.
+* N(AT) : (2,0,-1), dimension 1.

+## Example 22: Orthogonal Complements

+### Sources
+* ITLA, 5th Ed., p201

+### Problem Text and Solutions:

+* "Construct a matrix with the required property, or say why it is impossible to have a matrix with that property."
+      * Column space contains (1,2,3) and (2,3,5) and the nullspace contains (1,1,1).
+         * Answer: the key word is "contains" -- this leaves the door open to having more than the 2 columns listed, so that it could be a 3x3 matrix and thus be multiplied times a 3x1 vector in its nullspace.
+The example matrix is then:

+$$
+\left[
+{\begin{matrix}{cc}
+1 & 2 & -3\\
+2 & -3 & 1 \\
+3 & 5 & -2 \\
+\end{matrix}}
+\right]
+$$

+   * Rowspace contains (1,2,-3) and (2,-3,5), nullspace contains (1,1,1).
+Note: all of these vectors are presented in column brackets in problem text.
+      * Answer: the book says that this is impossible "because N(A) and C(A^T) aka R(A) are orthogonal subspaces."
+The only way this makes sense to me is if it implies that we're disallowed from adding an additional column to the matrix when talking about rowspace -- we **could** add an additional column to the column space in other questions, when the matrix is described as "containing" columns.
+If that is true then its also true that you can't multiply a 3x2 set of columns by a 3x2 nullspace vector, which is what you do with rows and the null space.
+   * Every row is orthogonal to every column (A is not the zero matrix).
+      * Answer: Note: in general it's good to try and do a 2x2 matrix to test questions like these so that you can try the most arrangements in the shortest time.
+Also note that to say every row is orthogonal to every column is to say that every row times every column = 0.
+Here is an example that works:

+$$
+B\text{ = }
+\left[
+{\begin{matrix}{cc}
+1 & -1 \\
+1 & -1 \\
+\end{matrix}}
+\right]
+$$

+   * Columns add up to a column of zeros, rows add up to a column of 1s.
+      * The book answer is that this can't be done; the actual wording is cryptic and I couldn't understand it.
+Anyway I couldn't produce a 2x2 matrix that met the conditions.

+## Example 22: Orthogonal Complements

+### Sources
+* ITLA, 5th Ed., p201

+### Problem Text:
+* If AB = 0 then the columns of B are in the __________ of A.  The rows of A are in the _____________ of B.  With AB = 0, why can't A and B be 3x3 matrices of rank 2?

+### Solutions:
+* Nullspace
+* Left Nullspace
+* To say that an entire matrix is in the nullspace or left nullspace of another matrix is to say that they are orthogonal.
+In order for entire matrices orthogonal, every row has to be orthogonal to every column.
+If they were rank 2 3x3 matrices this would not be possible by definition.

 # Block Matrices